payplug/payplug-php/docs/index.rst

 PayPlug PHP library documentation
 =================================

-Pleae see https://www.payplug.com/docs/api/?php for an up-to-date documentation of the PHP Library.
+Please see https://www.payplug.com/docs/api/?php for an up-to-date documentation of the PHP Library.

 The latest version of the library is now available on `GitHub`_.